Guide to Judging Part 9: Award Deliberations

 Step 1 – Award Nominations from Each Judge Group

-Award Description sheets can be printed out and used to help visually organize judge input/candidate teams during deliberations.
+Award Description sheets can be printed and used to help visually organize judge input/candidate teams during deliberations.

 The end result will be a shortlist of nominations for each award from all Judge groups.
 When there are many award nominations for each award, the Judge Advisor may ask Judge groups to withdraw weaker candidates from consideration, based on brief arguments for and against each nomination.
 Or a Judge group, upon considering the merits of other candidates, might withdraw their nomination for their initial candidate.